IIIF/api/source/presentation/4.0/model.md

  - time extents
  - other activating annos

-This specification defines the following client behaviors; others may be found in the [IIIF Cookbook][ref].
+This specification defines the following client behaviors; others may be found in the [IIIF Cookbook][annex-cookbook].

 > enables first then disables (?)